brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 * Enlightened Equipment Revelation 20 quilt
 * A silk sleeping bag liner
 * Therm-a-Rest NeoAir NextLite NXT sleeping pad
-* Gossamer Gear 1/8" foam pad
+* Gossamer Gear 1/8" foam pad -  particularly important for protecting your fragile sleeping pad from shelter floors.
+Also a great sit/nap pad.

 I was happy with all gear selections and wouldn't change anything.